gordonb3/oikomaticz/src/hardware/eHouse/README.txt

 	- Alarm Inputs: 0 - Enable Alarm system (5 times more objects for each eHousePRO/CM inputs) - FUTURE
 	- OptA=0,OptB=0 - bitwise administrative options (should be 0 for normal operation)
 - When all controllers will be automatically discovered AutoDiscovery flag can be disabled (however AutoDiscovery is initiated only on Restart of eHouse Hardware gateway for domoticz)
-- You can modify discovered names in Domoticz (dont change ID and other fields).
+- You can modify discovered names in Oikomaticz (dont change ID and other fields).
 Already existed signals (IDs) and names will not be overwriten.

 #Domoticz Device ID construction hex coded: <eHouse Addr H> <eHouse Addr L> <Signal Type> <I/O Nr>
 Prerequisities eHouse IP controllers must be on static IP - DHCP Settings  outside eHouse RANGE (LSB=50..99), MSB:0 strongly recomended: